davidpots/playsongnotes/_lessons/6 [Johnny Cash] I Walk The Line.md

      patreon_url = page.patreon_lesson_url
      song_name = page.song_title %}

-## Learning the intro riff (lesson #262)
+## Editor's notes

+In this lesson I'll teach you how to play the Johnny Cash classic "I Walk The Line" released in 1956.
+My tutorial is based on a solo acoustic guitar approach, which lets you capture the sound of the recorded album version all by yourself.
+In my video above (lesson #262) I'll focus entirely on the intro riff, showing you three different ways to pay it:

-My video lesson above focuses 100% on the intro riff.
-I break things down in detail, showing you three different ways to play it: (1) an easy approach starting with just the bass notes; (2) a slightly more difficult version adding single strums of each chord; and (3) a more advanced version that brings in muted strumming as well as the "book chicka" percussive sound heard in much of Johnny Cash's playing.
+1. an easy approach starting with just the bass notes
+2. a slightly more difficult version adding single strums of each chord; and
+3. a more advanced version that brings in muted strumming as well as the "book chicka" percussive sound heard in much of Johnny Cash's playing.

-Lesson timestamps:
+No matter your skill level, I trust that one of these approaches will be perfect for you.
+Timestamps for my video above are as follows:

 - 0:00 Lesson overview
 - 2:19 Variation 1: bass notes only